-Today, reliable reports show that approximately 90 percent of Americans know their astrological sign, while 70 percent consult their horoscopes regularly.
+Today, reliable reports show that approximately 90 percent of Americans know their astrological sign—in fact, more Americans know their astrological sign than their blood type.
+And 70 million Americans consult their horoscopes daily.
 A pseudo-science at best, astrology attempts to satisfy our sinful craving for control, guidance, and help.
-It claims to give us insight by observing the movements of the stars and planets, explaining aspects of our personalities or predicting significant events in our lives.
+It claims to give us insight by observing the movements of the stars and planets, explaining aspects of our personality or predicting significant events in our lives.
 It maintains that the stars desire to speak to us.

 Jesus calls Himself a star, for as God incarnate, He emanates the most powerful light in the universe.

 Read Matthew 2:1-12.
 Around the time that Christ was born, an unusual star was present in the night sky.
 In response to its rising, Magi from the East came to Jerusalem and asked, "Where is the one who has been born king of the Jews?
 We saw his star when it rose and have come to worship him" (v.
 2).

 This mysterious star burned brightly at the birth of the Messiah because "[t]he true light that gives light to everyone" had come into the world—the one who "wraps himself in light as with a garment" had been born as a baby (John 1:9 and Psalm 104:2, respectively).
 The presence of this special light, this star announcing Christ's birth, was no accident.
 It declared the advent of the divine.